Earthing & Grounding: Legit or Hype? (How to & When Not To)

 Wellness Mama » Blog » Health » Earthing & Grounding: Legit or Hype?
 (How to & When Not To)

-In short, earthing or grounding is putting the body in direct and uninterrupted contact with the earth.
-This means that skin needs to touch soil, sand, water, or a conductive surface that is in contact with the earth.
+Earthing or grounding involves putting the body into direct and uninterrupted contact with the earth.
+This means the skin needs to touch soil, sand, water, or conductive material on the surface of the earth.

-From a scientific perspective, the idea is that the earth has a mild negative charge to it.
-Over time, especially in modern life, our bodies build up a positive charge.
-Direct contact with the earth can even out this positive charge and return the body to a neutral state.
+From a scientific perspective, the idea is that the earth has a mild negative charge.
+Over time, especially in modern life, our bodies build up a positive static electric charge.
+This positive charge creates oxidative stress in the body.
+Direct contact with the earth’s surface can even out this positive charge and return the body to a neutral state.

 Earthing Science 101